Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ja/build-exchange-integration.md

 All block data is encoded using the basic SCALE codec described in detail [here](https://substrate.dev/docs/en/overview/low-level-data-format).
 SCALE provides only the low-level underlying format however.
 Details of its fields and internal structure may alter between different chains and even different blocks of the same chain.

-For Genesis AXIASolar, the header format is a five-field structure:
+For Genesis AXIA, the header format is a five-field structure:

 ```
 struct Block: